jjj333-p/spam-police/README.md

 ```

 > **Note**
 >
-> Note that some homeservers have `matrix.` prepended onto the homeserver domain.
+> Some homeservers have `matrix.` prepended onto the homeserver domain.

 > **Example** of an account on matrix.org
 > ```txt